 Medications for Benzodiazepine Withdrawal and Anxiety Disorder

 Certified addiction physicians and psychiatric nurses and therapists with mental health experience can help sort out substance-induced mental health symptoms from an actual mental health disorder.
-Medications can be prescribed that can manage the mental health disorder, address the addiction and avoid the development of a new addiction.
+Medications can be prescribed to manage the mental health disorder, address the addiction, and avoid developing a new addiction.
 Common psychiatric medications prescribed in drug rehab centers for dual diagnosis treatment of benzodiazepine addiction and withdrawal are:

 - Klonopin (Clonazepam).
 Klonopin is a long-acting benzodiazepine that can help minimize symptoms of benzodiazepine withdrawal from short-acting benzo addiction.
 It is used to treat seizures as well as panic and anxiety.

 - Phenobarbital.
 Phenobarbital is from the class of drugs known as barbiturates.
 This particular drug is generally used to treat seizures and anxiety.
 It works by slowing down the activity in the brain.
 It is used to counteract benzodiazepine withdrawal.

 - Buspirone (Buspar) Buspirone is a medication used to reduce anxiety.
 It is classified as an anxiolytic because it influences the neurotransmitters in the brain, especially serotonin.
 It is different than benzodiazepines as it does not depress the central nervous system or cause sedation.

 - Tegretol (Carbamazepine) This drug is prescribed to help reduce anxiety symptoms.
 It acts upon the brain by calming activity.